 Lastly, fixed rate loans continue to outperform floating rate ones, which includes everything out to 5-year resets.
+Fixed rate loans have an historical prepayment speed of CPR 2.59% versus the overall average of CPR 6.80%.

-The data is on page 11 and see you next month.
+The data is on page 11, so enjoy and see you next month.